sc-ventures/cloudbreak-documentation/docs/dev-local-dev.md

 ## Local Development

+>>>>TO-DO: What are some use cases where someone would want to use this?
+How are SPI, APIs, and flows related?

 The following documentation will help you set up your local development environment on Mac OS X.

 ### Prerequisites